2023 Best Value Liberal Arts & Humanities Bachelor's Degree Schools in Arkansas

 The average tuition and fees for an in-state undergraduate at UAM are $8,029 a year.

-University of Arkansas at Pine Bluff did quite well in this year’s ranking of the best places for liberal arts / sciences and humanities students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the small city of Pine Bluff, UAPB is a public college with a small student population.
+With a ranking of #6, University of Arkansas at Pine Bluff did quite well on this year’s best value schools for liberal arts / sciences and humanities students working on their bachelor’s degree.
+Located in the small city of Pine Bluff, UAPB is a public school with a small student population.

 The average tuition and fees for an in-state undergraduate at UAPB are $8,064 a year.

-Read full report on Liberal Arts / Sciences & Humanities at University of Arkansas at Pine Bluff
+Full Liberal Arts / Sciences & Humanities at University of Arkansas at Pine Bluff Report

 In-state tuition fees for undergraduate students at WBU are $18,570 per year.